Cisco NCS 2000 Shelf Virtualization Orchestrator Data Sheet

 Management

-The Cisco NCS 2000 system provides comprehensive management capabilities to support operations, administration, maintenance, and provisioning (OAM&P) capabilities through the new Cisco NCS 2000 nodal craft that is launched as a web-based craft interface with support from the Cisco Evolved Programmable Network Manager (EPN-M) network management system.
+The Cisco Optical Site Manager (COSM) NCS 2000 system provides comprehensive management capabilities to support Operations, Administration, Maintenance, and Provisioning (OAM&P) capabilities through the new Cisco NCS 2000 nodal craft that is launched as a web-based craft interface with support from the Cisco Optical Network Controller (CONC).

 Licensing

-The Cisco NCS 2000 Shelf Virtualization Orchestrator is a line module, and the SVO application software is available with licensing options depending on the node size, functionalities, and features that are necessary for the network operation.
+The Cisco NCS 2000 Shelf Virtualization Orchestrator is a line card, and the COSM application software is available with a single ‘one size’ licensing.
+Simply count the number of line cards managed by COSM and have all the node level features available.
+Options are available depending on the node size, functionalities, and features that are necessary for the network operation.

 Product specifications